TafadzwaMC/Front-End_Web_Development/README.md

 # Front-End_Web_Development
-A collection of web-development projects
+A collection of front-end web development projects